-For questions about your preventive care Benefits under this Plan call the number on the back of your ID card.
+For questions about your preventive care Benefits under this Plan call the number on your ID card.

 Prosthetic Devices

 Benefits are paid by the Plan for prosthetic devices and appliances that replace a limb or body part, or help an impaired limb or body part work.
 Examples include, but are not limited to: